-▲ CAUTION: A child in a rear-facing child restraint can be seriously injured if the right front passenger's air bag inflates.
+A child in a rear-facing child restraint can be seriously injured if the right front passenger's air bag inflates.
 This is because the back of a rear-facing child restraint would be very close to the inflating air bag.
 Always secure a rear-facing child restraint in the rear seat.

 You may, however, secure a forward-facing child restraint in the right front seat.
-Before you secure a forward-facing child restraint in the right front seat.
-Before you secure a forward-facing child restraint in the right front seat.
-Before you secure a forward-facing child restraint in the right go.
+Before you secure a forward-facing child restraint, always move the front passenger seat as far back as it will go.
 Or, secure the child restraint in the rear seat.